 The Visayan islands group is one of the three primary geographical divisions of the Philippine islands group, along with Luzon and Mindanao.
 Located in the central part of the archipelago, it consists of several islands, primarily surrounding the Visayan Sea, although the Visayan islands group is also considered as the north-eastern extremity of the entire Sulu Sea.
 The group’s major islands are Panay, Negros, Cebu, Bohol, Leyte and Samar, but the region may also be deemed to include the provinces of Palawan, Romblon and Masbate whose populations identify as Visayan and whose languages are more closely related to other Visayan languages than to the major languages of Luzon.

 The existing Visayan-Mindanao Force was divided on 4 March 1942.
-The Mindanao Force, under the command of Brigadier General William F. Sharp, comprised the 81st (part), 101st and 102nd Divisions, two regiments detached from the 61st Division, and single regiment of the 71st and 91st Divisions, plus US Army Air Forces units serving as ground troops, for a total of 25.000 men.
+The Mindanao Force, under the command of Brigadier General William F. Sharp, comprised part of the 81st Division, the 101st Division and the 102nd Division, two regiments detached from the 61st Division, and single regiment of the 71st and 91st Divisions, plus US Army Air Forces units serving as ground troops, for a total of 25.000 men.
 The command was headquartered at the Del Monte airfield and was also responsible for Panay.
-The Visayan Force was commanded by Brigadier General Bradford H. Chynoweth and comprised the 61st Division (part) and 71st (part) Division, two provisional infantry regiments, and two regiments detached from the 81st Division, for a total of 20,000 men.
+The Visayan Force was commanded by Brigadier General Bradford H. Chynoweth and comprised parts of the 61st Division and 71st Division, two provisional infantry regiments, and two regiments detached from the 81st Division, for a total of 20,000 men.
 The command was responsible for the defence of Cebu, on which it was located, Panay, Negros, Leyte, Samar, and Bohol islands.
 None of the other Visayan islands was garrisoned.
 On 16 April the two forces were reconsolidated as the Visayan-Mindanao Force under Sharp’s command after Cebu had fallen.

 Cebu lies between Negros island to its west and Bohol island to its east.
 The Tanon Strait, between 10 and 14 miles (16 and 22.5 km) wide, separates Cebu from Negros, but is only 2 miles (3.2 km) wide at its southern end.
 Cebu is approximately 135 miles (217 km) long on its north/south axis and 20 miles (32 km) wide across its centre, and had an area of 1,695 sq miles (4390 km˛), which makes it the ninth largest island.
 A road follows most of the coast with a cross-island road connecting Cebu on the centre of the eastern coast with Toledo on the western coast.
 A railway extended along the eastern coast from Argao through Cebu to Danao.
 A mountainous spine runs the island’s length, its highest point reaching 3,599 ft (1097 m).